Friedrich Katz Prize

 - The prize will be awarded annually to the best book published in English focusing on Latin America, including the Caribbean.

-- Books bearing an imprint of 2013 are eligible for the 2014 prize.
+- Books bearing a copyright of 2016 are eligible for the 2017 prize.

-- One copy of each entry must be sent to each of the following committee members and clearly labeled “Katz Prize Entry.”
-Electronic copies may be sent to committee members who have indicated they will accept them.
+- One copy of each entry must be sent to each committee member and clearly labeled “Katz Prize Entry.”
+Print copies preferred unless otherwise indicated.
+If only e-copy is available, please contact review committee members beforehand to arrange submission format.

 Contact Information for Committee Members